By David Nield

 When it comes to deciding on which one of the best eReaders you should buy, you've really only got two main brands to pick from: the Amazon Kindle eReaders and the Kobo eReaders.
 So what is it that distinguishes the Kindles from the Kobos?

-In this eReader guide we'll give you an overview of the models that are available with each brand, and how they differ in terms of design, features, software and stores.
+In this eReader guide we'll give you an overview of the best kindles and models that are available with Kobo, and how they differ in terms of design, features, software and stores.
 There are some key differences to consider, as well as some similarities.

 Kindle vs Kobo: eReader models

 There are three Amazon Kindle eReaders to pick from:

 The two cheaper Kindles are available for £10 less, if you let Amazon put adverts on the lock screen.
 The two more expensive Kindles come with a 4G connection (at an extra cost) - so you can download e-books while you're away from Wi-Fi.

 There are no 4G options for the Kobo eReaders.